Welcome to Inspired to write

 The Beach

 A lonely place - nature left to its own devices - where one can wander bare-foot and be undisturbed; where one can sit and contemplate; make plans; reminisce.
 The cottage in the distance is the link with reality; it provides the feeling of safety that is often missing in very isolated places.
 This beach would be a good place to travel to during a meditation.
+It is also the perfect starting point for a story or a poem.

 Purple Orchid

 This purple orchid, so exquisite; who can seriously believe what science tells us: – that this is a random collection of atoms thrown together without design, for no purpose.
-In a spiritual sense this flower, like the Ace’s in the tarot deck, stands for passion in whatever it is you are doing or wish to do.
+In a spiritual sense this flower, like the Ace in the tarot deck, stands for passion in whatever it is you are doing or wish to do.
 It offers clarity, strength, confidence and determination while keeping you grounded, realistic and focused.

 Yellow Tulips